 Store essentials in a single day-pack

 Consolidate everything that truly matters into one small, light backpack (and don’t let it out of your sight).
 That means paperwork (passports, tickets and a printed itinerary with hotel and transport details and reservation numbers), stuffed animals the kids can’t sleep without, and anything difficult or expensive to replace.
-Start with your wallet, a cell phone and charger, prescription sunglasses, prescription medication, painkillers (for children and adults), plasters, an iPod (loaded with family favourites) and charger, a headlamp, an international adapter.
+Start with your wallet, a cell phone and charger, sunglasses, prescription medication, painkillers (for children and adults), plasters, an iPod (loaded with family favourites) and charger, a headlamp, an international adapter.

 Make a list of stuff you absolutely can’t forget (like prescription medication) and tape it to your front door for final checks before you leave.

 Decide what you need to access on the road

 In addition to a day-pack full of essentials, we carry an ‘Easy Access Bag’, a canvas tote or backpack (with convenient zipped pockets) that holds everything we might need to reach quickly on the road:

 – Water bottle, snacks and gum (if flying, to ease ear pain)

 – Entertainment, like paperback books, coloured pencils and a sharpener, colouring and sticker books, drawing paper, card games and other travel-sized activities

 – An extra pair of clothes and a compact fleece for each child

 – An address book with stamps (for the kids’ postcards)